 Post 88 GMP also under the PIA 1971 but only to the extent by which the increase exceeds 3%

-Back to index

-Brief overview of payroll elements and their increases

-As discussed in the previous section, whether or not the pensioner has attained GMP age and, if so, whether AP>=GMP or AP<GMP determines what payroll elements will be in payment at any given point in time.
-When applying increases to a payroll element the administering authority must first decide under what legislation the element is increased (if at all) in order to determine the date on which any increase is to apply.

-Appendix A sets out a number of examples covering different payroll events that may occur during the lifetime of a Scheme member who has built up a GMP.
-The examples note the legislation against which the payroll elements may increase together with the relevant date of the increase under the appropriate legislation.
-In addition, the examples assume that any Treasury Order revaluation due on any LGPS CARE pension after leaving active membership has been included within the basic pension and consequently such increases are not shown as a separate element.
-This list is not exhaustive; it merely provides a snap shot of what administering authorities could expect a payroll record to look like at a given point in time.

-Back to index

 Brief overview of the suite of examples

-Brief overview

-The summary of examples contained in appendix B and the suite of example calculations contained in appendix C detail how increases are to be applied to a pensioner’s LGPS benefits under the PIA 1971 and s.109 of the PSA 1993 via the GMP Increase Order.
-Appendix D contains an historical list of the PI and GMP increases.
+The summary of examples contained in appendix A together with the suite of example calculations detail how increases are applied to a pensioner’s LGPS benefits under the PIA 1971 and s.109 of the PSA 1993 via the GMP Increase Order.
 For ease, all examples assume that any Treasury Order revaluation due on any LGPS CARE pension after leaving active membership has been included within the basic pension.

-The majority of the examples travel through the lifetime of the payment of a scheme member’s LGPS pension followed by the payment of any connected survivor benefits up to a specified date.
-They demonstrate the effect of the Ministerial Direction dated 3 December 2018 (backdated to the 6 April 2016) issued under s.59A of the SSPA 1975.
-Consequently they detail how payment of LGPS pension benefits on 6 April 2016 remain the same from those in payment on 5 April 2016 though with reference to different Ministerial Directions.
+Most of the examples travel through the lifetime of the payment of a member’s LGPS pension followed by the payment of any connected survivor benefits up to a specified date.
+They demonstrate the effect of the Ministerial Direction dated 31 March 2021 and previous Directions issued under s.59A of the SSPA 1975.
+Consequently, they detail how payment of LGPS pension benefits on 6 April 2016 remain the same from those in payment on 5 April 2016 though with reference to different Ministerial Directions.
 Accordingly, each example contains payment figures on both those dates (though in reality those figures are the same).

 For simplicity, the examples take no account of: